bgoerlitzHDP/registry/CONTRIBUTING.md

 Find an issue that you would like to work on, or file one if you have discovered something new.
 If no one is working on the issue, assign it to yourself only if you intend to work on it shortly.

 Except for the very smallest items, it’s a very good idea to discuss your intended approach in the comment stream of the issue.
-You are much more likely to have your pull request reviewed and committed if you’ve already gotten buy-in from the rest of the community before you start.
+You are much more likely to have your pull HTTPRequest reviewed and committed if you’ve already gotten buy-in from the rest of the community before you start.

 ## Fix